Techtonica/curriculum/roles-in-tech/security.md

 Then, plug it to an Arduino board (i.e. an electronics platform that can read input like a light or touch sensor or your social media messages), and turn it into an output (publishing something on Twitter, switching on an LED or whatever).
 Don’t forget.
 Install security and (with permission) monitor the networks that you connect to.

 ### Check for Understanding
-- You can start playing [CTFs](https://ctftime.org/ctf-wtf/).
-It is a great way to learn ethical hacking.
-- Learn how to code! - [codecademy](https://www.codecademy.com/about),

 - [27 ways to learn how to code on the cheap (or free)](https://thenextweb.com/dd/2017/04/03/so-you-want-to-be-a-programmer-huh-heres-25-ways-to-learn-online/#.tnw_hZDm58Mu)

 ## Understanding the Field